eclipse-hono/hono/site/documentation/content/admin-guide/amqp-adapter-config.md

 weight = 327
 +++

-The AMQP protocol adapter allows clients (devices and gateway components) that speaks AMQP 1.0 to publish telemetry messages and events to Eclipse Hono&trade;'s Telemetry and Event endpoints.
+The AMQP protocol adapter exposes AMQP based endpoints for Eclipse Hono&trade;'s south bound Telemetry, Event and Command & Control APIs.
 <!--more-->

 The adapter is implemented as a Spring Boot application.
 It can be run either directly from the command line or by means of starting the corresponding [Docker image](https://hub.docker.com/r/eclipse/hono-adapter-amqp-vertx/) created from it.

 The adapter supports the following standard configuration options: